Join us for the 2014 Reed Tango Music Institute, June 22–29, on the beautiful campus of Reed College in Portland, Oregon.

 Registration begins February 3.
 Space is limited to 65 participants.

 Tuition, including all instruction, materials, living in residential college, and meals, is $1,200.
-A limited amount of financial aid is available.
+The application period for financial aid has now closed.

 The institute is supported by the Reed College Department of Music.